The Little-Known 49-Star Flag

 The Fourth of July

 After a variety of designs during the American Revolution, the nascent United States settled on a flag with 13 stars and 13 stripes, representing the 13 states.
 Soon after framing a new constitution, the US admitted Vermont and Kentucky to the Union.
 To reflect the change, they designed a flag with 15 stars and 15 stripes.
 Then they added Tennessee, Ohio, Louisiana, Indiana and Mississippi.
 With 20 states and a whole lot of unincorporated land, Americans realized that the flag would start to look pretty silly if they kept adding stars and stripes.
 The flag remained unchanged until 1818.
-That year, President Monroe signed a bill mandating 13 stripes for the original Thirteen Colonies, and a number of stars reflecting the the number of states.
+That year, President Monroe signed a bill mandating 13 stripes for the original Thirteen Colonies, and a number of stars reflecting the current number of states.
 That law also stipulated that, whenever a new state was admitted, the flag would change the following Fourth of July.

 Alaska and Hawaii